demisto/content-docs/content-repo/extra-docs/packs/Phishing-Alerts.md

 ---
 id: Phishing-Alerts
 title: Phishing Alerts
-description: The Phishing Alerts content pack uses out-of-the-box playbooks to handle phishing alerts received by either your Email Security Gateway or through your SIEM.
+description: The Phishing Alerts content pack uses out-of-the-box playbooks to handle phishing alerts received by either your Email Security Gateway or your SIEM.
 ---

  # Phishing Alerts #